-Sales development and sales teams must provide assistance in choosing target accounts.
-This is because these professionals play a key role in converting prospects.
-Therefore, excluding them from the decision-making process is an inefficient practice.
+Sales rep and sales development teams must provide assistance in choosing target accounts.
+This is because these professionals play a key role in converting prospects through their selling approach.
+Therefore, excluding them from the sales model and decision-making process is an inefficient practice.

 How to Implement an ABS Strategy

-After reading this ABS guide, you may still be confused about how to implement these tactics into your organization.
+After reading this guide to account-based selling, you may still be confused about how to implement this selling model into your organization.
 If that’s true, you’re not alone.

 Transitioning to ABS is one of the most common roadblocks for organizations across the country.
 Although people understand the value of changing processes, they still struggle with execution.

 Because organizations have different processes and best practices, implementing ABS looks different for many companies.
-If you’re currently using a high-volume, high-velocity approach, instantly changing to account based selling can be a slippery slope.
-Instead, experts suggest making the switch over time in stages to use account-based selling.
+If you’re currently using a high-volume, high-velocity approach, instantly changing to account based approach can be a slippery slope.
+Instead make the switch over time in stages to use account-based selling.

 Once you’ve developed your ideal customer profile and chosen suitable accounts, allocate 30% of your organization into tiger teams.
-Members of these specialized teams are skilled professionals tasked with a specific goal.
+Members of these specialized teams are skilled professionals tasked with a specific goal within an account.

 Before getting started, it’s essential to decide which metrics to track.
 After starting the process and seeing a positive impact, you can then allocate 50% of your company.
 If you continue to gain traction, go to 75%, then eventually 100%.